 Your credit report is a compilation of information about how you keep up with your credit obligations.
 Many of the businesses that you have a financial relationship with send your account information to the three major credit bureaus—Equifax, Experian, and TransUnion—who then put the information together in your credit report.
 Whenever you make an application for credit, your credit report is reviewed to make a decision about you.

 You can also review your credit report to make sure the information included is correct.
-Under the Fair Credit Reporting Act, you can have errors removed by submitting a written credit report dispute to the credit bureau(s) that list the inaccurate information.
+Under the Fair Credit Reporting Act, you can have errors removed by submitting a written credit report dispute to the credit bureau(s) listing the inaccurate information.

-The Credit Bureau Investigates
+Credit Bureau Investigation

-The credit bureau must review all the information and documents received from you and investigate your dispute within 30 days of receiving it.
+The credit bureau must review all of the information and documents received from you and then investigate your dispute within 30 days of receiving it.
 The credit bureau has to notify the business who provided the information—the "furnisher"—of the dispute within five business days of receiving it.
-The credit bureau also has to give your dispute information to the furnisher.
+The credit bureau also must give your dispute information to the furnisher.

 If the credit bureau finds that the information you disputed is inaccurate or unverifiable, it's required to correct the information or remove it from your credit report.
 The credit bureau must also notify the furnisher that it's been removed.

 If you're not satisfied with the results of the investigation, you have the right to submit a 100-word statement to be added to your credit report.
-If you believe the credit bureau has violated the law while processing your dispute, you can send a complaint to the Consumer Financial Protection Bureau.
+If you believe that the credit bureau has violated the law while processing your dispute, you can send a complaint to the Consumer Financial Protection Bureau.

 You may also have the right to sue a credit bureau that does not correct credit report errors.
-Talk to a consumer rights attorney about your case to see if you have grounds to file a lawsuit under the Fair Credit Reporting Act.
+Talk to a consumer rights attorney about your case to see whether you have grounds to file a lawsuit under the Fair Credit Reporting Act.